Tutorial

 transformation_expression: account_status

-# Source 2: Address snapshots - automatically merged with customers above
+# Source 2: Address snapshots, merged automatically with Source 1

 - connection: dev